Rapists are not always

 counseling or a support group to help you deal with feelings

-and aggression toward women.
+of violence and aggression toward women.

 you become a victim of date rape….